The Counseling and Psychological Services office is open and offering hybrid services.

-Welcome to UCR's Counseling & Psychological Services (CAPS)
+Counseling & Psychological Services offers Hybrid options!

 CAPS is here to support you!
 Now in-person and virtual service options!